-In Sebastian’s telling of events, he spoke out when forbidden to do so, telling his companion, Farewell, about these lessons.
-Yet his narrative betrays itself: ‘I shrugged my shoulders, as people do in novels, but never in real life,’ and later ‘I shrugged my shoulders again.’
-It is possible that while Sebastian felt an attack of conscience he never actually acted upon it.
-The discussion with Farewell may be a fiction, one that is alluded to in these shrugs that only happen in novels.
+In Sebastian’s telling of events, he told his companion, Farewell, about these lessons after an attack of conscience–even though he was explicitly forbidden to speak of them.
+In this, his narrative betrays itself: ‘I shrugged my shoulders, as people do in novels, but never in real life,’ and later ‘I shrugged my shoulders again.’
+It is possible that while Sebastian felt an attack of conscience, he never actually acted upon it.
+The discussion with Farewell may be a fiction, as is suggested by these shrugs that only happen in novels.

-His memory likewise fades when he is describing how he came to stop attending the literary soiree’s of Maria Canales.
+His memory likewise fades when he is describing how he came to stop attending the literary soirees of Maria Canales.
 He tells the story of how one night, a guest roaming the house found himself in the basement, where he discovered a room set up for interrogation and torture.
 It is not clear who this guest was, but the evasions and gaps in the narrative point to Sebastian as the discoverer.
 His words, ‘I was not afraid.
 I would have been able to speak out, but I didn’t know anything until it was too late,’ ring with the desperation of a guilty falsehood.
 This scene expands on a wider point about the role of the writer in violent times.
 In Canales’s house, the writers drink and hold intellectual conversations, while beneath them, people are being tortured.
-This image is laden with the imperative to speak out, yet Sebastian distances himself from such things almost to the last, the torturing presence of the wizened youth the only indication that he is troubled by his lies.
+This image is laden with the imperative to speak out, yet Sebastian distances himself from such things almost to the last.
+The torturing presence of the wizened youth is the only indication that he is troubled by his dissemblance.